BUILDING KIDS! BUILDING COMMUNITY! BUILDING A LEGACy!

 A long time ago, or so the story goes, our principal was visited by one Dean Kamen, walking the halls of West Ottawa High School, back in the early 1990s.
 He had a new program called US FIRST and he was pounding the pavement, visiting schools, to get new teams started in his then-young FIRST Robotics Competition.
 Gary Lucas, our principal at the time, told me of the day that Dean sat in his office and convinced him to enter a team the next year.
 And so it began for our school….

-For three years, Mike Mamo, an industrial arts teacher who now specializes in teaching metals, CAD and 3-D World, led the robotics team in its first three seasons, 1995-1997.
+For three years, Mike Mamo, an industrial arts teacher (now retired) who specialized in teaching metals, CAD and 3-D World, led the robotics team in its first three seasons, 1995-1997.
 In 1995, we won the Most Photogenic Award.
 The 1996 season saw WO take eighth place in its nationals competition.
 The team included Dave Huizenga, Dan Swihart, Joel Brown, Dan Rohn, Travuis Smith, Craig Vyncke, Eric Hall, Tara Larose, Kelli Hassevort, Ly Yam, Justin Telman, Cy Kim, Adam Kimple, Mike McClarty, Osceola Walters, John Seamans, John Lambers, Trieu Do, Kenny Hill, Matt Baker, Ben Kroneneyer, Keith Carlson.
 Prince employees were Ken Hill, Rusty Lhamon, Joe Thompson, Brian Honeck, Steve Voll, Mark Meeuwsen, Brian Dexter and Mr. Borlik, and Mr. Mike Mamo from West Ottawa High School.

 1997 brought more success to the “Panther” robot, as it was called in those early days.
 We placed 12th at nationals.
 Our students were Jim Seabright, Treiu Do, Kara Main, Animbal Adames, Kenny Hill, Ly H. Yam, Daron McKinley, Ken Overway, Charlie Kittridge, Cory VanderYacht, Kelly Hassevoort, Jason Flipiak, Justin Telman, Steve Brierty, Dena Ismael, Matt Baker, Kurt Staat, Bobby Dars, Sean Bearns, Dan Rohn, David Huizenga, Brad Burke, Dan Swihart, Eric Hall, Adam Kimple, Mike McClarty, John Seamans.
 Members from Prince Corporation were Mark Meeuwsen, Tracy Dowker, Joe Thompson, Alan Hughes, Brad Yound, Bob Bonczyk, Brian Honeck, Jeff Telman, Rusty Lhamon, Lisa Horton, Jennifer Ritesma, and Dave Busch.
 Mr. Mamo continued to lead the team.